-We aim to provide high quality accommodation which is secure, convenient and comfortable in a setting that allows residents to come and go as they please.
+We aim to provide high quality independent accommodation in safe and secure settings, surrounded by beautiful and tranquil communal gardens that allows residents to come and go as they please.

 We aim to encourage residents to remain independent for as long as possible.